 Minor in Enology

-A minimum of 7 units of upper-division coursework in enology selected in consultation with a department advisor.
-VIT 101 and 102 may also be used as electives for students not majoring in viticulture.
+A minimum of 12 units of upper-division coursework in enology selected in consultation with a department advisor from the following list:

-These enology courses will require that students complete the following prerequisite coursework: Introduction to Enology - ENOL 15; Agricultural Economics - AGBS 1; General Chemistry with Laboratory - CHEM 3A or CHEM 1A, 1AL, 1B, and 1BL; Organic Chemistry - CHEM 8 or both CHEM 128A and 128B; Biochemistry - CHEM 150 or CHEM 155A.
+These enology courses will require that students complete the following prerequisite coursework: Introduction to Enology - ENOL 15; Agricultural Economics - AGBS 1; General Chemistry with Laboratory - CHEM 3A or CHEM 1A, 1AL, 1B, and 1BL; Organic Chemistry - CHEM 8; Introduction to Vine, Grape, and Yeast Biochemistry - ENOL 168 or Biochemistry - CHEM 150.

 In their fields of specialization, faculty members hold advanced degrees from leading universities.
 They bring a wealth of basic and practical information into the classroom.
 Faculty work with each student to plan and design an individualized program of study that meets the student’s educational and career objectives.
 Faculty members are involved in research and public service through the Viticulture and Enology Research Center.
 The center offers excellent opportunities for students to gain experience by participating in applied research projects that address and help solve problems faced by California’s grape and wine industries.